aishieee/p5-heritage-housing/README.md

 This satisfies the client’s second requirement to accurately predict house prices based on their attributes.

-**Business Requirement 3** - Provide insights and predictions through an interactive dashboard
+**Dashboard Deliverable** - Provide insights and predictions through an interactive dashboard

 The project includes a Streamlit dashboard that allows the client to:
     - View EDA visualisations